 Food and activity restrictions may also limit culinary crusades.
 Patients are often told to decrease their portion sizes and to stay away from salt, nitrates and nitrites that may cause fluid retention.
 An easy way to keep portions in check is to order tapas.
 Small plates offer the opportunity to try multiple unique dishes without over doing it.
 If the thought of shopping for ingredients and cooking a delicious meal seems out of reach, consider trying a healthy gourmet delivery service; if you add on a wine club membership, you’ll get interesting pairings delivered to your door.
 Invite a friend, and now it’s a party!

 No matter how many changes someone makes, lung disease can still dramatically affect your lifestyle.
 Sufferers often experience shortness of breath and difficulty remaining active; it takes a little more time for their bodies to catch up.
 They may be limited with activity and diet restrictions.
 For years, those with a lung condition didn’t have many options.
 This is one reason why the physicians at a clinic called the Lung Institute decided to look for an alternative treatment for lung disease.
 Now, patients have a way to get back to the lifestyle they want with stem cell therapy for pulmonary conditions.

-Stem cells harvested from the patient’s own fat, blood or bone marrow can be used to treat debilitating lung diseases.
+Stem cells harvested from the patient’s own blood or bone marrow can be used to treat debilitating lung diseases.
 According to the Lung Institute, by harnessing the healing power of stem cells, this alternative procedure may slow the progression of the disease, may help improve lung function and may reduce inflammation.
 Many patients report that they can finally breathe easier and are no longer confined to the indoors.

 There is more to life than lung disease.
 For too long, chronic lung disease sufferers have abandoned the finer things in life due to health limitations.
 However, with medical advancements like stem cell therapy, life may no longer be defined by breathlessness, and summer memories can once again contain the joys of food, wine and family.